Ham2Pose: Animating Sign Language Notation into Pose Sequences: Related Work

 \section{Related Work}

 In this section, we review related work in the field of SLP.
 We cover avatar approaches using HamNoSys as input and gloss approaches.
-Furthermore, we mention diffusion models as a source of inspiration for our method, and text to motion works, explaining how our problem and data are different from them.
+Moreover, we cover HamNoSys generation work, including translating spoken language text or videos into HamNoSys, as these tasks allow for a full translation pipeline together with our work.
+Furthermore, we mention diffusion models as a source of inspiration for our method, and text-to-motion works, explaining how our problem and data are different from them.